Salamanca ferry

 Cabins

-Unlike passenger staterooms, freight driver cabins (aft on deck 8) lack en suite bathrooms and have shared bathing and toilet facilities.
+Unlike passenger staterooms, freight driver cabins (aft on Deck 8) lack en-suite bathrooms and have shared bathing and toilet facilities.

-All passengers must vacate their staterooms 30 min prior to homeport arrival.
+All passengers must vacate their staterooms 30 minutes prior to homeport arrival.

 Salamanca ferry ship (BRITTANY FERRIES)